Israel men's national basketball team: 1974 Asian Games

 The 1974 Asian Games would be the final appearance for Israel at the tournament.
 The team looked to achieve the gold medal once more before departing.
 Israel easily made it through the first two rounds to an (3–0) record, setting up an clash in the semi-finals.
 There the team went up against the Philippines, and outlasted them in a high scoring affair 123–101, to reach the final.
 In the title game South Korea awaited Israel once again, who was determined to avenge their lost to them at the prior Asian Games in 1970.
 This time around Israel would come out as champions, winning a hard-fought tussle 92–85 to reclaim the gold medal one last time.

 EuroBasket 1979

 The EuroBasket 1979 was the 12th appearance for Israel at the European Basketball Championship.
 The team began their tournament journey with an opening phase defeat against France.
 Although the team would refocus, and win their next two matches against Poland, and Yugoslavia.
 The (2–1) record the team achieved was enough to advance to the final stage of the competition.
-There the team won three out of their five games, two finish in second place in the group, only behind the Soviet Union.
+There, the team won three out of their five games to finish in second place in the group, only behind the Soviet Union.
 This result gave Israel their first medal finish at the tournament.